ms2621/RCDS-Project/README.md

 ![Optimisation of n_estimators plot](/Data_YuDengLab/Optimisation_n_estimators/Without_motif_count/Value_range_10_298_total_37_values.png "Example Optimisation of n_estimators plot by running 15 values from *n_estimators* = 10 to 298.")

 Another example output plot below shows how R2 varies with *n_estimators* ranged from 10 to 295 after the number of counts for motifs are implemented for training.
+There was no significant improvement of the R2 value by selecting different values of *n_estimators*.

 ![Optimisation of n_estimators plot](/Data_YuDengLab/Optimisation_n_estimators/With_motif_count/Value_range_10_295_total_58_values.png "Example Optimisation of n_estimators plot by running 58 values from *n_estimators* = 10 to 295.")